stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - TextExpander doesn't work, will try to find a solution for this!
 - XCode Tree-view collapses if you do something in AppCode.

-## Gotchas:
+## Top AppCode key-combos

-- Your personal AppCode concierge	(cmd + shift + A) it basically list all available commands and is searchable
+- Your personal AppCode concierge: (cmd + shift + A) it basically list all available commands and is searchable